SOL’s mission is to support the teaching of English in the countries of eastern and central Europe. We carry this out in a number of ways:

 • Firstly every student group that comes to Devon comes with their teachers and we want this to be a valuable professional experience for the teachers as well.
 We like them to be involved with the classes as much as possible, especially for group work and fieldwork.
 In addition, to see how another teacher works with students they themselves are used to teaching is a very useful experience.
 Finally it can be interesting to see how the ”classroom” extends beyond the four walls of the room in our centre.

-• In July we run two 12-day teacher training programmes in Barnstaple and in August we run two 8-day training programmes (SO(u)L camps) abroad.
-Details of these are here
+• In August we run a 12-day teacher training programme in Barnstaple and in July we run two 8-day training programmes (SO(u)L camps) abroad.

 Although SOL has a small staff, one of the permanent members is Mark Andrews who has 30 years experience of teaching and teacher training in central Europe.
 This experience is put to excellent use in our summer teacher training programmes mentioned above, but each year we do much more than that.